Ascotbe/Kernelhub/README.md

 - This project is prioritized by the kernel-related rights vulnerability.
 If there is a remote command execution in the month, only when the Internet is expuple, it will be updated.
 - The reliability of the code is self-verified, and the illness items you have caused are not responsible.

-> Assist

-In the project, the lack of ordinary order documentation, if English is good, friends welcome to submit PR

 **[中文文档](./README.CN.md) | EnglishDocumentation**

 > Numbered list